Research and Links

 - Advancing a Comprehensive Cancer Care Agenda for Children and Their Families: Institute of Medicine Workshop Highlights and Next Steps.
 (2016).
 CA: A Cancer Journal for Clinicians.
 Kirch, R., et al.

-- California Cancer Facts & Figures 2017.
-American Cancer Society & the California Dept. of Public Health's California Cancer Registry.
+- California Cancer Facts and Figures 2017.
+(2017).
+American Cancer Society & California Cancer Registry.

-- Cancer Facts & Figures 2020 Special Section: Cancer in Adolescents and Young Adults.
+- Cancer Facts and Figures 2020: Cancer in Adolescents and Young Adults.
 (2020).
 American Cancer Society.

 - Challenges Associated with Living Remotely from a Pediatric Cancer Center: A Qualitative Study.
 (2019).
 Journal of Oncology Practice.
 Walling, E. B., et al.